 Roll several debts into one

-If you’re carrying a balance on a few accounts, it can be easy to lose track of what you’ve paid and when.
-If you’re letting payments slip through the cracks, instead of letting interest pile up on your various lines of credit, you might consider a debt consolidation plan.
+If you’re carrying a balance on a few accounts, it can be easy to lose track of what you’ve paid off and when.
+If you’re letting payments slip through the cracks, instead of letting interest pile up on your various lines of credit you might consider a debt consolidation plan.

 By taking out a new, lower-interest loan to pay off your various creditors, you can then focus on making a single payment on one big loan instead of juggling credit cards and loans with different due dates and balances.

-Just keep in mind that you’ll often need a decent credit score (at least 670) to qualify for a better interest rate than what you’re paying currently.
+Just keep in mind that you’ll often need a decent credit score to qualify for a better interest rate than what you’re paying currently.

 Try the snowball or avalanche methods

 If it doesn’t make sense to consolidate your loans, there are a couple of other cool techniques you can try out to manage multiple debts.